hardingrichard/ci-ms1-blemishfreedetailing/README.md

 ### Features To Be Added
 * Booking system
 * JavaScript implementation for smoother user experience
-* Back end database requirements for form submission
+* Back end database requirements for form submission and customer information

 ## Technology Stack